Skip to content

 La Lécithine de Soya: Quels Bienfaits et Quelles Utilisations? - La Boite à Grains

-It is often found at the end of ingredient lists and is consumed without really knowing why.
+It is often present at the end of ingredient lists and we consume it without really knowing why.
 Soy lecithin is a food and food grade supplement that deserves to be better known.
-It has many benefits that can relieve symptoms at different stages of life.
+There are many benefits that can relieve symptoms that appear at different stages of life.

 Find out what to do with soy lecithin.